Happy New Year to all. Especially to Gary Novak.

 First link at his page bottom, he complains about brainwashing children to be activists.

-D'Aleo, "If the atmosphere was a 100 story building, our annual anthropogenic CO2 contribution today would be equivalent to the linoleum on the first floor,".
+Sen. Inhofe's blog is well worth browsing if just to discover gems like, D'Aleo, "If the atmosphere was a 100 story building, our annual anthropogenic CO2 contribution today would be equivalent to the linoleum on the first floor,".

 Tim Ball - "Imagine basing a country's energy and economic policy on an incomplete, unproven theory - a theory based entirely on computer models in which one minor variable (CO2) is considered the sole driver for the entire global climate system."